The Quad City Bass Fisherman's Club, based in Davenport, Iowa along the banks of the

 in the country.
 The club currently boasts a membership of over 200 men and women.

-We annually have 7 club closed tournaments, 1 open tournament that takes place in
+We annually have 7 club closed tournaments, 1 open tournament, 2 his/her outings, and a

 summer picnic.
 The club motto "Leave Some For Seed" represents the emphasis placed